drl990114/MarkFlowy/README.md

 ## Contribute

 The current linebyline is still in its infancy, and there may be some bad experiences or bugs, for which I am sorry.
 All partners who are interested or encounter usage problems are welcome to submit [issues](https://github.com/linebyline-group/linebyline/issues/new) or [PR](https://github.com/linebyline-group/linebyline/compare) to participate in this project.

+### How to Contribute

+You can read [CONTRIBUTING](./CONTRIBUTING.md) to know how to start the project and modify the code, Welcome to participate in code contribution.